-We offer all our guests the opportunity to eat with us in the evening.
+We offer all our guests the opportunity to eat with us from Monday to Thursday, in the evening.
 Of course there are a lot of restaurants nearby and almost all of them are worth a visit.
-We like to show our guests the possibilities.
-The possibilities range from cheap but tasty to expensive, in style and exquisite.
-From typical Spanish to (yes, that's also possible here) Chinese, English and vegetarian.
-Spaniards can appreciate a good meal very much and that is noticeable by variation, amount of restaurants and the price/quality ratios.
+We like to familiarise our guests with the possibilities.
+The variety is great from cheap yet tasty to expensive, in style and exquisite.
+From typical Spanish to (yes, you can here too) Indian, Chinese, English and vegetarian.
+Spaniards can really appreciate a good meal and that is noticeable in variety, amount of restaurants and the price/quality ratios.

 Still, guests like to eat with us.
 After all, there is nothing like a relaxed and above all delicious dinner where no one has to drive back and no clothes are required.
 Read the reviews on our own ‘guestbook’ and ‘guest reviews’ on the NFN site but all but.